MaxBer04/DebiasDiffusion/results/README.md

 # Results Directory

-This directory contains the outputs and results from various experiments conducted in the DebiasDiffusion project.
+This directory contains the outputs and results from various experiments.
 The results are organized by thesis sections to maintain a clear connection between the experiments and the written work.

 ## Structure

 - `section_4.2/`: Results related to prioritizing pretext tasks in diffusion models
 - `section_5.1.3/`: Results from attribute switching experiments
 - `section_5.4/`: Comprehensive evaluation results, including fairness metrics and image quality assessments
-- `section_6.1/`: Ablation study results for Debias Diffusion
+- `section_6.1/`: Ablation studies results for Debias Diffusion and h-space classifiers

 ## Contents